aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/tickets/02-network-internet-access.md

 ## Likely Root Cause

-The device had Wi-Fi connectivity, but DNS resolution was not working correctly.
-Because website names could not be resolved properly, websites did not load even though the device appeared to be connected to the network.
+DNS lookup failed on the affected device.
+Wi-Fi was connected, but websites could not be reached by domain name.

 ## Resolution